argadeva/djago-frontend-react-redux/README.md

 - Search product by name.
 - Sort product by name, category, date.
 - Products page pagination.
-- Reporting on income today, yearly, and orders weekly.
+- Reporting on income today, yearly, and orders weekly with chart.
-- Use Chart.js
-- Use Bootstrap Framework
-- Use SweetAlert2.js
-- Use Redux

 ## Demo